 How to Demand Compensatory Education in Connecticut Special Education

-If your Connecticut school district failed to deliver the services in your child's IEP — missed speech therapy sessions, unfilled paraprofessional positions, occupational therapy that never started — your child is legally entitled to compensatory education.
+If your Connecticut school district failed to deliver the services in your child's IEP — missed speech therapy sessions, unfilled paraprofessional positions, occupational therapy that never started — your child may be entitled to compensatory education.
 Not a vague promise to "make up" missed services, but a quantified remedy calculated against documented violations.
 Here's how to calculate what's owed, write the demand, and escalate when the district refuses.

 What Compensatory Education Is (and Isn't)